steverusso/bigtech.fail/website/content/events/youtube-purges-harmful-conpsiracy-channels/index.md

 > in  one of these harmful conspiracies, such as QAnon or Pizzagate.

 Below are just the channels we were able to identify as part of this purge, listed in order of subscriber count.
+One week later, many of these same accounts were suddenly [banned from Patreon](/events/patreon-announces-qanon-purge/) as well.

 | <small>Channel</small> | <small>Subscriber Count</small> |
 |---|---|